dex-guru/blockchain-snapshots/README.md

 We provide Blockchain Snapshots Service for selected chains as a part of our infrastructure offering bundled with [Block Explorer as a service.](https://b2b.dex.guru/explorer)

-## Canto Network Blockchain Snapshot
+## Canto Mainnet blockchain archive node snapshot

 ### Snapshot Details